NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

         unittest.main()
     ```

-##### 2.1.2 System Tests
-  - *Integration Tests:* Verify interactions between components. ([Integration Tests in TESTING.md Template](TESTING#L62))
-  - *Performance Tests:* Assess system responsiveness and scalability. ([Performance Tests in TESTING.md Template](TESTING#L114))
-  - *Security Tests:* Check for vulnerabilities and adherence to security protocols. ([Security Tests in TESTING.md Template](TESTING#L88))
-  - *User Interface Tests:* Ensure intuitive and error-free user experiences. ([User Interface Tests in TESTING.md Template](TESTING#L143))

-#### 2.2 Robot Framework and LLM Synergy
+#### 2.2 System Tests

-Unit or system-level tests that involve interaction with external software or files can be complicated to test.
+System-level tests that involve interaction with external software or files can be complicated to test.
 To help write tests automatically in these scenarios, we recommend leveraging the [**Robot Framework**](https://github.com/robotframework/QuickStartGuide/blob/master/QuickStart.rst) in collaboration with the Large-Language Models to meet the challenge.
 Specifically, using LLMs to auto-generate Robot Framework pseudocode can help streamline the process of creating integration test cases.
 Here's an example:

 1. **Generating Robot Framework Pseudocode with LLM**:
     - Use Codellama to generate test case pseudocode in Robot Framework syntax.